eonian-core/farm/README.md

 ## Development

-This monorepository contains protocol contracts and dApp code, as well as all related packages.
+This mono repository contains protocol contracts and dApp code, as well as all related packages.

 ### Structure